 Section 815(b) of Pub.
 L. 101-510 provided that: "Not later than 30 days after the date of the enactment of this Act [Nov.
 5, 1990], the regulations implementing section 27(e)(1)(B) of the Office of Federal Procurement Policy Act (41 U.S.C.
-423(e)(1)(B)) shall be revised to en-
+423(e)(1)(B)) shall be revised to ensure that a contractor is required to obtain from each officer, employee, agent, representative, and consultant of the contractor only one certification (as described in clauses (i) and (ii) of that section) during the person's employment or association with the contractor and that such certification shall be made at the earliest possible date after the person begins his or her employment or association with the contractor."